alexjwong/candy-mine/README.md

 Inspectors - inspect mines

-This game was designed by the instructors of ENG EC327 at Boston University.
+This game was designed by the instructors of ENG EC327 at Boston University, and implemented by me.